-Exclusive: Michigan governor to announce manufacturing can reopen in state - sources
+Michigan governor says manufacturing can reopen in state on May 11

-(Reuters) - Michigan Governor Gretchen Whitmer on Thursday is expected to announce that the state’s factories can reopen soon, removing one of the last major obstacles to North American automakers bringing thousands of laid-off employees back to work amid the coronavirus pandemic, two people familiar with the plans said.
+(Reuters) - Michigan Governor Gretchen Whitmer on Thursday said the state’s factories can reopen on May 11, removing one of the last major obstacles to North American automakers bringing thousands of laid-off employees back to work amid the coronavirus pandemic.

-Companies will be told they can begin work next week at their plants, including training their workforces for the restart, the sources said.
+While reopening the manufacturing sector, Whitmer also extended her state’s stay-at-home order by about two weeks to May 28, citing a desire to avoid a second wave of COVID-19, the respiratory illness caused by the novel coronavirus.

+“We’re not out of the woods yet, but this is an important step forward,” Whitmer said in a statement.
+“As we continue to phase in sectors of our economy, I will keep working around the clock to ensure our businesses adopt best practices to protect workers.”

 This week, General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) (FCAU.N) had said they were targeting resuming vehicle production in North America on May 18, but suppliers would need time to prepare ahead for that date.

-Whitmer is scheduled to provide an update of the state’s handling of the coronavirus outbreak at 3 p.m.
-EDT.

-The governor previously extended the state’s coronavirus stay-at-home order through May 15, but lifted restrictions for some businesses other than manufacturing.
-Neighboring Ohio allowed manufacturing to resume on Monday, and Whitmer had faced increasing calls to follow suit.
+The governor previously extended the state’s coronavirus stay-at-home order through May 15, but had lifted restrictions for some businesses.
+Neighboring Ohio had allowed manufacturing to resume on Monday, putting pressure on Whitmer to follow suit.

 Michigan’s shutdown had stymied efforts by the Detroit Three and rival automakers to restart vehicle assembly anywhere in the United States, because so many critical parts suppliers are based in the state.